The role of counting quantifiers in laminar set systems: Introduction

 Any laminar set system $(U,\mathcal{F})$ naturally corresponds to a tree $T$, called the \emph{laminar tree} of $(U,\mathcal{F})$, in which each node of $T$ corresponds to a set in $\mathcal{F}$ and the descendant relation coincides with the subset relation.
 In particular, $U\in\mathcal{F}$ corresponds to the root of $T$ while the leaves of $T$ correspond to the singletons $\{u\}\in \mathcal{F}$.
 For ease of notation, we identify $u\in U$ with the leaf that corresponds to the singleton $\{u\}$.
 Doing this, a set $F\in\mathcal{F}$ corresponds to the node $v_F$ of $T$ where the leaves that are descendants of $v_F$ are precisely the elements of $F$.
 For an example of a laminar set system and its laminar tree see \cref{fig:laminarTree}. \\

-In this paper, we introduce a new technique for choosing a representative leaf for every node of a tree in such a way that each leaf is used only a bounded number of times, we give an \MSO-transduction that, given any laminar set system $(U,\mathcal{F})$, outputs its laminar tree.
-We believe that our new technique is of independent interest to the community and has other applications.
-Formally, our main theorem is the following: \begin{theorem} There is an \MSO-transduction $\tau$ from structures over the vocabulary $\{\SET\}$ of set systems, to structures over the vocabulary $\{\descendantT\}$ of rooted trees, such that if $(U,\mathcal{F})$ is a laminar set system, then its image is the laminar tree of $(U,\mathcal{F})$. \end{theorem}
+In this paper, we give an \MSO-transduction that, given any laminar set system $(U,\mathcal{F})$, outputs its laminar tree.
+Observe that the tree structure of the laminar tree is implicitly already given by the subset relationship.
+But in the set system language we do not have any means of talking about the nodes of the laminar tree, and can only specify sets of leaves.
+Indeed, the tricky part is to identify elements that can play the role of each node of the laminar tree $T$.
+We introduce a new technique for choosing a representative leaf for every node of a tree in such a way that each leaf is used only a bounded number of times which is the key step in our transduction.
+Formally, our main theorem is the following: \begin{theorem} There is an \MSO-transduction $\tau$ from structures over the vocabulary $\{\SET\}$ of set systems, to structures over the vocabulary $\{\descendantT\}$ of rooted trees, such that if $(U,\mathcal{F})$ is a laminar set system, then every $\tau$-image of $(U,\mathcal{F})$ is isomorphic to the laminar tree of $(U,\mathcal{F})$ as a $\descendantT$-structure. \end{theorem}

 We present two consequences of this theorem.
-Firstly, we gain some insights into when \CMSO for laminar set systems is strictly more expressive than \MSO and when they are equivalent. \begin{theorem} Let $k$ be a positive integer.
+Firstly, we gain some insights into when \CMSO for laminar set systems is strictly more expressive than \MSO and when they are equivalent.

+\begin{theorem} Let $k$ be a positive integer.
 Let $\mathcal{L}_k$ be the collection of laminar set systems whose laminar trees have down-degree at most $k$.
 Then there is a unary set-predicate $\op{EVEN}_k$, that is $\{\SET\}$-definable over \MSO, where for any set system $(U,\mathcal{F})\in\mathcal{L}_k$ and any $X\subseteq U$, we have $\op{EVEN}_k(X)$ as true if $|X|$ is even. \end{theorem} By adapting a known result of non-definability in \MSO, we give the following partial converse to Theorem~\ref{bounded_d_counting}. \begin{theorem} If $\cL$ contains laminar set systems whose laminar trees are stars of unbounded degree, then we cannot $\{\SET\}$-define $\op{EVEN}$ for $\cL$ over \MSO. \end{theorem}